tohru-murakami/Yukari_Code_2/README.md

 For Linux, you can compile an executable from the source code.

-## Notes on Yukari Code 1

-The Yukari Code 1 was a private version intended for internal review.
-In Yukari Code 2, the calculation has been modified to complete within the specified time.
-The criteria for a good group division have been changed.
-The number of transfer students in a group is no longer considered.

 ## The problem this program solves

 The task is to create groups of m students from the class of n students.
 The "compatibility" between students is given as a number from 1 to `MAX_COMPATIBILITY`.
 A larger number indicates a "better relationship."